padre-paulas/Doro/README.md

-🍅 Doro

 Stay Focused.
 Get Streaks.
 Connect.

-Doro is a lightweight, gamified Pomodoro timer application built entirely with Vanilla JavaScript and Firebase.
+Doro is a lightweight, gamified Pomodoro timer application built with Vanilla JavaScript and Firebase.
 It combines personal productivity tracking with social accountability through leaderboards and a community forum.

 ✨ Features